rya-sge/access-denied/_posts/2026-09-14-fri-toolbox-flashcards.md

 ### Quotienting

-**In plain words:** to check one claimed value, subtract it and divide; the result is tidy if the claim is true and a mess otherwise.
+**In plain words:** Quotienting checks one claimed value by subtracting it from every entry and dividing; the result is a tidy list if the claim is true and a mess if it is false.

 **Precisely:** Turning the claim "$$f(a) = b$$" about a committed word $$u$$ into a proximity claim: if true, the quotient is a codeword of degree one less; if false for every polynomial near $$u$$, it is $$\delta$$-far.